Forest Park High School (Woodbridge, Virginia): Chorus

-Forest Park's choir program has received regional, state and national recognition.
+Forest Park's choir program has received regional, state, and national recognition.
 In 2005, the Concert Choir was awarded Overall Grand Champion at a national music festival in Orlando.
 In 2006 and 2008, the Concert Choir was awarded Overall Choral Champion at an international festival in New York City.
 In 2009, Forest Park Choirs won the Sweepstakes Award at Heritage Festivals in Atlanta.
-In December 2009, the choir was featured at Epcot Center at the Candlelight Celebration Concert with celebrity narrator, Whoopi Goldberg.
+In December 2009, the choir was featured at Epcot Center at the Christmas Candlelight Processional with celebrity Narrator Whoopi Goldberg.
 In 2011, the Bel Canto Women’s Choir was awarded the Adjudicator’s Award at a national choral festival in New York City, while the Concert Choir and Platinum Jazz won 1st place in their categories.
-In 2015, Forest Park's Concert Choir was featured at Epcot Center at the Christmas Candlelight Processional with Celebrity Narrator, Chandra Wilson.
+In 2015, Forest Park's Concert Choir returned to the Epcot Center at the Christmas Candlelight Processional with celebrity Narrator Chandra Wilson.

-The program is directed by Ms. Lara Brittain.
 Ensembles in the vocal music program include: